Reverse Iron Condor Construction

-The biggest drawdown of the RIC strategy is that if the stock doesn't move enough after earnings, IV collapse will crush the options prices.
+The biggest drawdown of the RIC strategy before earnings is that if the stock doesn't move enough after earnings, IV collapse will crush the options prices.
 The risk of 80-100% loss is real.

 Unfortunately, many options gurus present this strategy as almost risk free money, completely ignoring the risks.
 Here are two examples.

 A Seeking Alpha contributor suggested the following play on GOOG earnings on April 12, 2012 with GOOG at $632:

 - Buy twenty (20) April Week 2 $610.00 put options

 - Sell twenty (20) April Week 2 $600.00 put options

 - Buy twenty (20) April Week 2 $650.00 call options

 - Sell twenty (20) April Week 2 $660.00 call options

 "Google is a notorious big-mover after reporting.
 I am completely confident that the trade recommendation I am writing about will work like a charm."

 What is completely missing in this comment is risk disclosure.
 The next day GOOG closed at $624, and the trade has lost 100%.